 A suit can help you command immediate respect and can help you to feel more confident for those important meetings and negotiations.
 Importantly, you want your suit to make you feel powerful and confident, which you can then better project out to the world.

 Here’s a simple question: Why are you buying this suit?
-Once you know that, think about how that will influence the type of suit you will purchase.
 Here are some possible answers to this question.

 |Corporate Office (day-to-day wear)||Invest in quality as you’ll wear it many times.
 Strive to look professional, while showing your individual style.
 Mix and match suit separates with other jackets, pants, skirts or dresses for more wardrobe options.|

-After you’ve determine the purpose and considered the basic style of your suit, write down some messages you want to convey while wearing your suit.
+After you’ve determine the purpose and considered the basic style of your suit, consider some messages you want to convey while wearing your suit.
 What is it you want to feel and want others to react to?
-Pick 3-5 messages you would like to convey and jot them down.
-We will refer to these later.
+Pick 3-5 messages you’d like to convey and jot them down.
+We’ll refer to these later.

 Great job determining the purpose of your suit, thinking about how that will influence the style you buy, and choosing some messages you want to convey.
 Keep going – the next chapter is all about YOU.